ionic-team/ionic-framework/README.md

 Above all, we built Ionic to be the easiest way for the next generation of developers to get into mobile and start building apps that compete with the best on the app store, and do it affordably.

-Today, Ionic powers over 1.5 million mobile apps, built by small startups up to Fortune 50 companies.
+Today, Ionic powers over 1.5 million mobile apps and websites (and even some desktop apps!), built by small startups up to Fortune 50 companies.
 Ionic developers come from hundreds of countries around the world, and have helped build a community that boasts hundreds of monthly meetings, conference talks, and workshops, and an incredibly active [forum](http://forum.ionicframework.com), [Theme and Plugin Marketplace](https://market.ionic.io), and [amazing apps](http://showcase.ionicframework.com/).

 ## Quick Start